-ADMISSION POLICY 2020
+ADMISSION POLICY 2022/23

 St Martha’s Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and Instrument of Government, and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and articles of association of St John the Baptist Catholic Multi Academy Trust, and seeks at all times to be a witness to Our Lord Jesus Christ.

 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school’s activity.
 We hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.